Obesity Prevention - Healthy Futures: How we are getting kids moving

 In fall 2011, the Obesity Prevention and Control Program began a partnership with Healthy Futures.

 Healthy Futures is a grassroots organization that started in 2003 by two Alaska parents who were concerned about the health of Alaska’s children.
 In Alaska, about three out of 10 children are overweight or obese.

 Today, Healthy Futures is the signature program of the Alaska Sports Hall of Fame.
-The program encourages kids to build the habit of daily physical activity through three main programs:
+The program encourages kids to build the habit of daily physical activity through three main efforts:

 - Running the Healthy Futures Physical Activity Challenge through Alaska elementary schools.

 - Supporting community physical activity events by making them fun and affordable for families.

-- Working with positive, physically active Alaska role models, including Olympic skiers Kikkan Randall, Holly Brooks, Lars Flora and national recognized athletes like NHL star Scotty Gomez.
+- Working with positive, physically active Alaska role models, including Olympic skiers Kikkan Randall, Holly Brooks, Lars Flora and nationally recognized athletes like NHL star Scott Gomez.

 DHSS Partnering with Healthy Futures

 Increases Student Participation

-Healthy Futures is now part of the obesity program’s Play Every Day campaign to raise awareness about childhood obesity in Alaska and increase the amount of daily physical activity of Alaska children and their families.
+The obesity program’s Play Every Day campaign partners with Healthy Futures to raise awareness about childhood obesity in Alaska and increase the amount of daily physical activity of Alaska children and their families.
 The national recommendation is that children get at least 60 minutes of physical activity every day for good health and maintaining a healthy weight.

-DHSS continues to work with Healthy Futures to help implement the school-based social support program called the Healthy Futures Physical Activity Challenge.
+DHSS continues to work with Healthy Futures to help run the Healthy Futures Physical Activity Challenge.
 These challenges happen twice a year in Alaska elementary schools — in the fall and in the spring.
 Elementary-aged students record their physical activities on simple log forms, turn those forms in at school, and win prizes for being active.
 The prizes promote physical activity.